 In order to model the behavior of air temperature within the microclimate, a temperature probe setup was designed to acquire the data.
 The setup included 21 HOBO Pendant Temp/Light, 64K sensors.
-The sensors were spaced at half-foot increments on a 10-foot pvc pole.
+The sensors were spaced at half-foot increments on a 10-ft pole.
 By doing so, the probes would be able to obtain data at varying heights above the land surface (Figure 1).
 The temperature probe setup was then employed within varying microclimates located on the Rowan University campus.
 The chosen microclimates exhibited three different surface types: mainly grass surface, area with a water surface, and a mainly concrete surface.

 Figure 1: Temperature Probe Setup